-The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus that is currently affecting many parts of the world, including the United States and Georgia.
+The World Health Organization and Centers for Disease Control and Prevention have declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus that is currently affecting many parts of the world, including the United States and Georgia.
 In response, most jurisdictions, including in the United States, have instituted restrictions on travel, public gatherings, and non-essential business operations.
 While some jurisdictions, including Georgia, have relaxed these restrictions, many of the restrictions remain in place and there is no guarantee that restrictions will not be reimposed.
-These restrictions have significantly disrupted economic activity across the United States, including Georgia, and have caused volatility in capital markets at certain periods during 2020.
+For certain periods during 2020, these restrictions significantly disrupted economic activity across the United States, including Georgia, and caused volatility in capital markets.
 The effects of the continued COVID-19 pandemic and related responses could include additional disruptions to capital markets, extended disruptions to supply chains and a prolonged reduction in economic activity.
 These effects could have a variety of adverse impacts on us and our members, including continued reduced demand for energy in our members' service territories, reduced cash flows and liquidity, reductions in investments recorded at fair value, and impairment of our ability to operate electric generation facilities, to perform necessary corporate functions and to access funds from financial institutions and capital markets.
-These economic disruptions could also adversely affect our members' customers' ability to pay for electric service and many of our members have temporarily suspended late fees and service disconnections for certain periods in response to the pandemic.
+These economic disruptions could also adversely affect our members' customers' ability to pay for electric service.